remilkies/As-Above-So-Below/README.md

 The entire architecture of this application is designed to encompass the classic hermetic maxim: *As above, so below* - that the unconscious mind and materal reality are only reflections of one another.
 Or as I have lay it out:

-* **As Above:** Your first card drawn—representing the unconscious cosmic path we walk ahead, *what you should look forward to*.
-* **So Below:** Your second card drawn—representing the Earth around you, an element you can't control making up a whole reality, **what should you beware**.
----
+* **As Above:** Your first card drawn—representing tbe skyward current.
+Not a fortune told, but the raw spark of unmanifest voltage waiting to descend.
+The subtle ideal seeking a vessel-the pure frequency of revelation ready to move through you if your lens is clear.
+* **So Below:** Your second card drawn-representing the shadow in the soil.
+Where high voltage degrades into static.
+Because the same lightning that illuminates can scorch, this shows where unexamined attention turns potential power into friction, inertia, or lost ground..

 ## 🌀 Philosophical Framework: Hegelian Dialectics in Code